The History of Multi-Return in Ren-C

 Casualties of Composability

 One casualty of this was be the feature of being able to make a function's behavior depend on how many outputs were requested.
-But the feature can still be achieved with enfix quoting left-hand-side and managing the assignment, it's just no longer be something the core attempts to generalize.
+But the feature can still be achieved with enfix quoting left-hand-side and managing the assignment, it's just no longer something the core attempts to generalize.

 Another casualty is legacy compatibility with passing in variable names via refinement.
 But again: this feature could be achieved by AUGMENT-ing the function with the refinement, then ENCLOSE-ing that with something that wrote the multi-return's output to the variable passed in via that augmented refinement.